 different types in humans – is functionally simpler than a

 typical single cell organism.
-Each differentiated human cell
+Each differentiated cell type uses

-type uses just a subset of the 22,000 total human genes.
-For
+just a subset of the 22,000 total human genes.
+For example, all

-example, all cells in the body contain the gene for hemoglobin,
+cells in the body have the gene for hemoglobin, but only red

-but only red blood cells make that protein.
-Such specialization, requires that
+blood cells make that protein.
+Along with this specialization, the cells must

-that have outlived their usefulness or become dangerous.
-Without
+to remove cells that have outlived their usefulness or become

 As a multicellular organism develops from its original cell (or in some species such as Hydra, cells that have "budded" from the parent), its genetic program directs the 'daughter' cells to sequester and permanently silence much of their DNA at predetermined stages of development, thereby becoming specialized for different functions.
 Some organisms have multiple stages of stable forms, e.g., insects that exhibit larva, pupae, and adult forms.
 But these developmental stages all involve programmed cell differentiation.
 For most cells, differentiation and the resulting cell specialization is dramatic and irreversible.